Is It a Good Idea to Pay Off Your Mortgage Early?

 What is a mortgage?

 A mortgage is a loan that is used to pay for a property.
 A home is a place where most of us live and that is expensive to own.
 The amount of money required to own a home is pretty high.
 In some countries, it may be one of the largest expenses that most people will have in their lives.
-In the United States, many people are spending half of their income on housing.
+In the United States, many people are spending half of their income on housing, which is why a mortgage note can come in useful for many.
 Some countries have lower average housing prices, so they spend less money on housing.

-In the past few years, it has become increasingly common for homeowners to prepay their mortgages up to a certain date, so they may keep it and not have to pay any penalties or interest until the date on which they are actually ready to pay it down.
+In the past few years, it has become increasingly common for homeowners to prepay their mortgages up to a certain date depending on the agreement with their Mortgage Lenders.
+This means they may keep the mortgage and not have to pay any penalties or interest until the date on which they are actually ready to pay it down.
 Some people pay off their mortgages early to save money.
 Others get rid of the principal and are able to pay down the balance faster.
 Still, others do it because they want to take advantage of the tax benefits associated with early payments.

 Advantage of paying your mortgage early